Last update: 17.05.2017. Added images and recommended resource links.

 Saltwater vs Freshwater

-Aside from boat type/size, perhaps the most important single external factor to consider when buying a fish finder is the type of water you’ll be fishing in: saltwater or freshwater.
+Consider the type of water you’ll be fishing in: saltwater or freshwater.

 Saltwater is a more challenging environment than freshwater.
 In addition to the salt and other debris, the sheer amount of living organisms often throws fish finders off.